markhliu/AtariBreakoutPolicyGradients/README.md

 the numbers of lives left for the agent.

 This script pg_breakout_train.py is for training only.
-After about 250,000 episodes of training, go to the pg_breakout_test.py to see the action, and if you want to capture how the agent digs a tunnel, follow the third script tunnel.py
+After about 250,000 episodes of training, go to pg_breakout_test.py to see the action, and if you want to capture how the agent digs a tunnel, follow the third script tunnel.py